Regularized Wasserstein Means for Aligning Distributional Data: Introduction

 \ignore{New problem are defined, new theories are discovered, and new algorithms are proposed.}

-The optimal transportation (OT) loss, or the Wasserstein distance, has proved itself to be superiors in many aspects over several other measures~\cite{gibbs2002choosing,arjovsky2017wasserstein}, benefiting various learning algorithms.
-By regarding the Wasserstein distance as a metric, researchers have been able to compute a sparse \textit{mean}~\cite{ho2017multilevel} of a distribution, which is a special case of the \textit{Wasserstein barycenter} problem~\cite{agueh2011barycenters} when there is only one distribution.
-While optimal transportation algorithms find the correspondence between the distributions, updating the mean can follow the rule that each sample is mapped to the weighted average of its correspondence(s)~\cite{ye2017fast}.
+The optimal transportation (OT) loss, or the Wasserstein distance, has proved itself to be superiors in many aspects over several other distances~\cite{gibbs2002choosing,arjovsky2017wasserstein}, benefiting various learning algorithms.
+By regarding the Wasserstein distance as a metric, researchers have been able to compute a sparse \textit{mean}~\cite{ho2017multilevel} of a distribution, which is a special case of the \textit{Wasserstein barycenter} problem~\cite{agueh2011barycenters} when there is only one target distribution.
+While OT algorithms find the correspondence between the distributions, updating the mean can simply follow the rule that each source sample is mapped to the weighted mean of its corresponding target sample(s)~\cite{ye2017fast}.

 In this paper, we raise the problem of regularizing the \textit{Wasserstein means}.
-In addition to finding a mean that yields the minimum transportation cost, in many cases we also want to insert certain properties so that it also satisfies other criteria.
+In addition to finding a mean that yields the minimum transportation cost, in many cases we also want to insert certain properties so that it satisfies other criteria.
 A common technique is adding regularization terms to the objective function.
 While most of the existing work, e.g.~\cite{cuturi2013sinkhorn,courty2017optimal}, focus on regularizing the optimal transportation itself, we address the mean update rule and show the benefit from regularizing it.
 We introduce a new framework to compute OT-based sparse representation with regularization.
 We base our method on variational transportation~\cite{mi2018variational} which produces a map between the source and the target distributions in a many-to-one fashion.
-Different from directly mapping the source into the weighted average of its correspondence~\cite{ye2017fast,courty2017optimal,mi2018variational}, we propose to regularize the mapping with several regularization terms to cope with specific problems --- domain adaptation and skeleton layout.
+Different from directly mapping the source into the weighted average of its correspondence~\cite{ye2017fast,courty2017optimal,mi2018variational}, we propose to regularize the mapping to cope with specific problems -- domain adaptation, point set registration, and skeleton layout.
 The resulting mean, or centroid, can well represent the key property of the distribution while maintaining a small reconstruction error.
+Code is available at \url{https://github.com/icemiliang/pyvot}